MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/multipoint-services/Install-MultiPoint-services.md

 Finish installing Windows Server 2016 and then sign in as Administrator.
 Use Server Manager to enable MultiPoint Services.
 Server Manager opens automatically at start-up.
 On the Dashboard, select **Add roles and features** to enable MultiPoint Services and follow the instructions in the wizard.

-In the section for the installation type you can opt for either
+In the section for the installation type opt for either:

 - Role-based or feature-based installation or
 - Remote Desktop Services installation

 For standard MultiPoint Services deployments, select the Remote Desktop Services installation.
-This allows you to conveniently select the MultiPoint Services role under Deployment type.
-For the role-based installation you need to select **MultiPoint Services** from the list of roles.
+The Remote Desktop Services role allows you to conveniently select the MultiPoint Services role under Deployment type.
+For the role-based installation, select **MultiPoint Services** from the list of roles.
 The server will restart after successful installation.

 ## Configure your primary station